 Did you know that Americans use 85 million tons of paper a year?
 That’s 650 pounds per person!
 It’s no wonder you could end up with so much paper clutter.

-While in the United States, the paper recycling rate is 68%, some Americans can still find recycling difficult or inconvenient to incorporate into their daily lives.
+While in the United States, the paper recycling rate is 68%, some Americans can still find it difficult or inconvenient to do so.
+This way of thinking is another reason you could have gathered so much paper over a lifetime.

-Whatever the reason, identifying the root causes lets you take meaningful actions to avoid piles of paper everywhere.
-The following are 4 steps you can take to get rid of your paper clutter.
+Whatever the reason, identifying the root causes lets you take meaningful actions to avoid the expected results.
+We have the solution for you to organize paper clutter.

 The 4 simple steps for decluttering paperwork